LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Omens (Optional)

-Before the start of every game session, each player should flip a coin (`1d2`).
+Before the start of every game session, each Player Character (PC) flips a coin (`1d2`).
 Heads (1) provides a Good Omen for the player and tails (2) provides a Bad Omen for the GM to use against the player.
 Each Omen can only be used once for that game session.

-An Omen adds `2d6` to any Skill Check.
+A Good Omen allows a Player Character to add an extra `1d6` to any Skill Check.
+If that character has an Expertise in a Skill, they will roll `3d6` total.
+A Bad Omen allows the GM to increase the Difficulty of a Skill Check by 4.
+The maximum Difficulty cannot exceed 12.

 ### Turn Order